kallidilranjitha/github.io/_pages/about.md

 - A Proactive Flow Admission and Re-Routing Scheme for Load Balancing and Mitigation of Congestion Propagation in SDN Data Plane\
 Sminesh C N, Kanaga E Grace Mary, **Ranjitha K**\
-Int'l Journal of Computer Networks & Communications (IJCNC), Vol. 10, No. 6, Nov 2018.
+Int'l Journal of Computer Networks & Communications (IJCNC), Vol. 10, No. 6, Nov 2018

 **Teaching Work**
-- Tutorial on "Introduction to linux commands"\
+- Tutorial on "Introduction to linux commands"
-- Tutorial on "Getting started with Docker"\
+- Tutorial on "Getting started with Docker"
 - Teaching assistant for CN-3530 (Computer Networks)